-Project component Key identified labour risks.
-Proposed measures Component 1: Institutionalisation of Coastal and Marine Ecosystems Management Program General understanding and implementation of occupational health and safety requirements Discrimination and harassment in the workplace Implement OHS measures described in the ESMF/ESMP Training Implement the code of conduct Component 2: Applying a participatory ecosystem-based framework to effectively plan, manage, finance and monitor compliance in target environmentally sensitive coastal and marine sites Possible accidents or emergencies, with reference to the sector or locality General understanding and implementation of occupational health and safety requirements Discrimination and harassment in the workplace Exclusion of women and other groups (e.g. PWD as hires) Implement OHS measures described in the ESMF/ESMP Training Implement the code of conduct A Gender Assessment to make ensure women's voice included and gender informed targeted measures are in place.
-Component 3: Knowledge and data management, gender mainstreaming, monitoring and evaluation, documentation and dissemination of best practices and replication Possible accidents or emergencies, with reference to the sector or locality General understanding and implementation of occupational health and safety requirements Discrimination and harassment in the workplace Risks linked to women's contribution in sector not being measured and documented Implement OHS measures described in the ESMF/ESMP Training Implement the code of conduct.
-Actions from the gender action plan will generate sex disaggregated data and inform analytics that document women's role in and
+Project component Key identified Labor risks.
+Proposed measures Component 1: Institutionalization of Coastal and Marine Ecosystems Management Program General understanding andimplementation of occupational health and safety requirements Discrimination and harassment in the workplace Implement OHS measures describedin the ESMF/ESMP Training Implement the codeof conduct Ensure that project workers have access to the grievance mechanism.
+Component 2: Applying a participatory ecosystem- based framework to effectively plan, manage, finance and monitor compliance in target environmentally sensitive coastaland marine sites Possible accidents or emergencies, with referenceto the sector or locality General understanding andimplementation of occupational health and safety requirements Discrimination and harassment in the workplace Exclusion of women and other groups (e.g., persons with disabilities-PWD as hires) Implement OHS measures describedin the ESMF/ESMP Training Implement the codeof conduct A Gender Assessment to ensure women's voices are included and gender informed targeted measures are in place.
+Ensure that project workers have access to the grievance mechanism.
+Give opportunities to PWD as possible.

-Table 3: Key Labour Risks
+Table 3: Key Labor Risks